Gailbear/ux-portfolio/docs/nasfic2020redesign/nasfic-2020-redesign.md

 This was the final assignment for UX919C Information Architecture.

 Our assignment was to rearchitect a site's menu system, using a key user experience to show the before and after.
-I chose [\[Columbus NASFiC 2020\](http://columbus2020nasfic.org)](http://columbus2020nasfic.org "Columbus NASFiC 2020").
+I chose [Columbus NASFiC 2020](http://columbus2020nasfic.org "Columbus NASFiC 2020").

 {:toc}

+## Re-architected Site Map

+## User Experience Scenario
+Your friend Naomi mentioned that she was participating in a virtual convention this weekend, and that your favorite singer, Tom Smith, was a guest of honor.
+She gave you the website, [http://columbus2020nasfic.org], and told you he's got a concert on friday evening.
+You want to figure out what time it is, and attend it!

+## Current site experience
+### Step 1: Home Page
+{.no-toc}
+Click "Schedule"
+### Step 2: Top of Schedule Page
+{.no-toc}
+Ctrl-f in browser; type Tom Smith; click first item.
+### Step 3: Schedule Item
+{.no-toc}
+Confirm time of concert; to attend, click Auditorium link.
+### Step 4: Registration Form
+{.no-toc}
+Secret requirement: the text field must have a space in the middle of the text string!
+### Step 5: Auditorium Page
+{.no-toc}
+No way to find out what is currently showing here.

+## Redesigned site experience
+### Step 1: Home Page
+{.no-toc}
+### Step 2: Guest Bio
+{.no-toc}
+### Step 3: Identify Yourself Pop-up
+{.no-toc}
+### Step 4: Auditorium Page
+{.no-toc}